John's Seven Favorite Mexican Food and Beverage Experiences

 Chiles en nogada

 Chiles en nogada is a traditional Mexican dish that consists of poblano peppers filled with a mixture of ground meat, fruits, and spices, topped with a creamy walnut sauce and garnished with pomegranate seeds and parsley.
 The dish is known for its vibrant colors, which represent the Mexican flag, and its complex flavor profile, combining savory, sweet, and nutty notes.
 I have had it served hot and cold.
 It is good either way.
 It is considered one of Mexico's most iconic and beloved dishes.
+I think for locals, it is one of their favorite Mexican foods.

 Where can you get Chiles en Nogada?
 I have had it at Mi Casa in Cabo San Lucas and at the Red Cabbage restaurant in Old Town Puerto Vallarta.